Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 Read about `...args`: https://javascript.info/rest-parameters-spread-operator

-tl;dr args is an array with all of the parameters passed to the function/constructor.
+tl;dr args is an array with all of the parameters passed to a function.
 The `...` (spread operator) deconstructs the array.
 This allows for a variable number of arguments to be passed.

 You should be able to instantiate this class like this now: